quatrorabes/apex-sales-intelligence/docs/THREAD-DEC16-ENRICHMENT-PARSING-WIRING.md

   - etc.
 - The current parser in `apps/backend/services/enrichment_parser.py` primarily looks for a different format:
   - `### PERSON PROFILE`, `### COMPANY PROFILE`, etc.
-- As a result, parse auto-detection falls to `"unknown"` and returns `{"raw_text": raw_profile}` which makes the UI feel like “raw only”.
+- As a result, parse auto-detection falls to `"unknown"` and returns `{"raw_text": raw_profile}` which makes the UI feel like "raw only".

-### Important: why engine-side parsing didn’t help
+### Important: why engine-side parsing didn't help
 - Even though `EnhancedEnrichment.enrich_contact()` already calls `_extract_sections()` and returns `sections`, main.py **does not persist that dict**.
 - main.py persists the output of `integrate_enrichment_result(raw_profile)`, which re-parses the markdown output via `services/enrichment_parser.py`.
-- Therefore: the parser must support the engine’s `## section_key` format OR main.py must store the engine’s `sections` directly (we are choosing parser upgrade to avoid structural changes).
+- Therefore: the parser must support the engine's `## section_key` format OR main.py must store the engine's `sections` directly (we are choosing parser upgrade to avoid structural changes).

 ---